 The Results Desired.
 Better understanding of text in space and how this can expand how we think:

-- Hosted and recorded weekly Future Text Lab discussions on the topic.
+- Host and record weekly Future Text Lab discussions on the topic.

-- Hosted Symposium on The Future of Text in XR and actively widening the community to include more perspectives.
+- Host Symposium on The Future of Text in XR and actively widening the community to include more perspectives.

-- Published volume of The Future of Text in XR.
+- Publish The Future of Text Vol 5.

 - And the ultimate result will be to fire the imagination of developers and users for what working with textual knowledge in XR can be, for generations to come, rather than settling for what the corporations which develop current XR headsets are focused on, which is almost exclusively entertainment and social.